GFite/purplepaper/finx-io/src/pages/docs/v2/05-litepaper/index.md

 organizations that sustain very high cost of sales which include executive salaries, HQ buildings, golf tournaments and the like.

-Our approach is to dramatically undercut the current pricing in the industry, by simply keeping our cost of sales as low as possible and by adding a small markup on the cost of goods that we pay our suppliers and Amazon AWS.
+Our approach is to provide extremely competitive pricing in the industry, by keeping our cost of sales as low as possible and by adding a small markup on the cost of goods that we pay our suppliers and Amazon AWS.
+By staying lean, we will be able to procure the expensive inputs and run them on high-cost, high-performance machinery, and still save our customers money.
 This has the effect of making a profitable business for everyone - data vendors, our customers, and us - by eliminating wasted expense.

 You don't always get what you pay for in this industry, and we'd like to change that.

-## Structure

-Fite Analytics is closely-held and has less than 10 employees.
-We expect it to stay that way until it makes sense to hire more people, but we will always attempt to remain the highest-quality lowest-priced competitor in the marketplace.

-We charge for our services as a subscription with payment terms that suit our customers.

 ## Where We're Headed

+Capital Markets are a big, expanding space and the pace of change is accelerating.
+We are currently focused on providing the world's leading analytics on the Bond Markets.
+In the near future, we will be working on asset across the spectrum to pursue cross-asset valuation and cash flow sensitivity testing of complex portfolios.

+Beyond traditional capital markets, we have incorporated Distributed Ledger and blockchain technology into our work since 2017.
+We are a participant in several components of the Web3 and we are positioning ourselves to become the analytics firm-of-choice for the Crypto and ERC20 markets.

 ## How to Reach Us

+Please contact us at [info@fiteanalytics.com](mailto:info@fiteanalytics.com) with any questions or comments you may have.